 Prior to joining DAGER, Mr. Lynch served on the Philadelphia Police Department for over two decades, with the majority of his time assigned to the bomb squad.
 Mr. Lynch has been involved with numerous federal, state, and local explosives-related assignments.
 He provided support to the U.S. Department of Homeland Security (DHS) Office for Bombing Prevention (OBP) as a program analyst for the National Counter-IED Capabilities Analysis Database.
 He also served as the lead workshop developer for the Multi-Jurisdiction IED Security Planning Program.
 Mr. Lynch currently serves as the National Tactical Officers Association (NTOA) Explosive/IED Section Chairman.
 He acts as a liaison representative to the National Bomb Squad Commanders Advisory Board (NBSCAB), International Association of Bomb Technicians and Investigators (IABTI), Combating Terrorism Technology Support Office (CTTSO), and DHS-OBP.

 Mr. Versino has a Bachelor of Science in Electrical Engineering Technology and over two decades of Explosive Ordnance Disposal (EOD) and Weapons of Mass Destruction (WMD) operational experience.
 He served in the U.S. Air Force and as an Explosive Ordnance Disposal Technician, then served as an Unexploded Ordnance (UXO) Specialist with the U.S. Army.
 He is also a certified International Mine Action Standards (IMAS) EOD Level 3 operator, United Nations Safe and Secure Approaches in Field Environments (SSAFE) instructor, and Federal Aviation Administration (FAA) Remote Pilot Airman.
-Prior to joining DAGER, Mr. Versino spent the last seven years with the Organization for the Prohibition of Chemical Weapons (OPCW) as a Chemical Weapons/Munitions Specialist Inspector, where he led field operations involving the analysis, sampling, and exploitation of terrorist improvised chemical weapons.
-He has instructed and facilitated frequent courses on live chemical agent training, chemical detection technologies, and Non-Destructive Evaluation (NDE) techniques for chemical weapons and munitions.
-While serving in the U.S. Air Force and as an Unexploded Ordnance (UXO) Specialist with the U.S. Army, he conducted EOD missions and chemical, biological, radiological, and nuclear (CBRNE) emergency responses in multiple theaters of operation.
+Prior to joining DAGER, Mr. Versino spent seven years with the Organization for the Prohibition of Chemical Weapons (OPCW) as a Chemical Weapons/Munitions Specialist Inspector, where he led field operations involving the analysis, sampling, and destruction of foreign chemical weapons.
+He has instructed and facilitated frequent courses on live chemical agent training, chemical detection technologies, and Non-Destructive Evaluation (NDE) techniques for chemical weapons and conventional munitions.